-This error occurs when Python does not detect the matplotlib library in your current environment.
+This error occurs when Python does not detect the Plotly library in your current environment.

 This tutorial shares the exact steps you can use to troubleshoot this error.

-You can run the following pip command to install matplotlib:
+You can run the following pip command to install plotly:

 In most cases, this will fix the error.